QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note.md

 will show you how complex procedure can be reformed by lambda expressions.

 This is a quick reference note that I pull from the book The Little Schemer.
-The full detailed code can be found in this repo:
+The code in this note is from here with edition:

 [the-little-schemer/02-do-it-again.ss at master · pkrumins/the-little-schemer](https://github.com/pkrumins/the-little-schemer/blob/master/02-do-it-again.ss)